 • Wavelock™ Closure System

 • Shipped in an elegant wood presentation box

 Mokume gane was developed in the 1600s in Japan, allegedly by an Akita prefecture metalsmith named Denbei Shoami (1651 to 1728).
 He used the mokume gane technique to dress up samurai swords.

-The mokume gane technique involves fusing several layers of different metals, and artistically exposing sections of lower layers.
+The mokume gane technique involves fusing several layers of different metals and artistically exposing sections of lower layers.
 The metal is often made to display a pattern that mimics wood grain.
 A variety of metals can be used to give different arrays of coloration.

-Titanium is a low density, strong, lustrous, corrosion-resistant (including sea water, aqua regia and chlorine) metal with a silver color.
+Titanium is a low density, strong, lustrous, corrosion-resistant (including sea water, aqua regia, and chlorine) metal with a silver color.

-It was discovered in Great Britain by William Gregor in 1791, and named by Martin Heinrich Klaproth for the Titans of Greek mythology
+It was discovered in Great Britain by William Gregor in 1791 and named by Martin Heinrich Klaproth for the Titans of Greek mythology.

 Carbon fiber is a material consisting of microscopic fibers composed mostly of carbon atoms.
 The carbon atoms are bonded together in crystals that are more or less aligned parallel to the long axis of the fiber.
-The crystal alignment gives the fiber high strength-to-volume ratio.
-Several thousand carbon fibers are bundled together to form a tow, which may be used by itself or woven into a fabric.
+The crystal alignment gives the fiber a high strength-to-volume ratio.
+Several thousand carbon fibers are bundled together to form a tow, which can be used by itself or woven into a fabric.